- 1 Contributing

 If you are sure the cursor type matches the cursor type enabled for copying in AutoClipX and copying still fails, it is possible that you are trying to copy very large amounts of content.
-The solution is to increase the ’Window delay‘ time in the ‘Advanced Settings‘ group on the ‘Program‘ tab.
+The solution is to increase the ’Base operational delay time‘ time in the ‘Advanced Settings‘ group on the ‘Program‘ tab.
 Also see the Advanced Settings section.

 This appears to be an issue with some Portable Document File viewers, such as Adobe Reader.
-If you want to try a different PDF viewing program it is suggested to check out one of the following alternatives, all of which are smaller, faster and probably more secure:
+If you want to try a different PDF viewing program it is suggested to check out one of the following alternatives, all of which are smaller, faster, less intrusive and possibly more secure:

 - PDF-XChange Viewer: http://www.tracker-software.com/product/pdf-xchange-viewer – PDF-XChange Viewer is a well rounded PDF viewer which is known to work with AutoClipX

 - Foxit Reader: http://www.foxitsoftware.com/Secure_PDF_Reader/ Foxit Reader is another popular, well featured PDF viewer